-Program Head: Associate Professor Mark Stoove
+Program Head: Professor Mark Stoove

 Prisoners and ex-prisoners in Australia and elsewhere are disproportionately affected by social disadvantage, chronic ill health and preventable disease (including blood borne and sexually transmitted infections), mental illness and high rates of substance misuse – often a continuation of problems experienced prior to imprisonment.

 The Justice Health group undertakes innovative, scientifically rigorous and policy-relevant research projects that employ a range of methodologies including prospective cohort designs, randomised controlled trials and record linkage to enhance the evidence base for justice health policy and practice.